SpicySpaceSnake/Spicebound/README.md

-# Spicebound_FU
+# Spicebound:Core
- A resource pack for Frackin Universe, aiming to polish a variety of sprites with no specific theme.
+ A resource pack for Starbound, aiming to polish a variety of sprites from vanilla and many mods with no specific theme.